jeroentvb/windsurf-stats/README.md

 This project is a web interface to easily save windsurf session data.
 It was originally built to suit my own needs, but it should be usable for any windsurfer.

-If you'd like to click through the app before installing, you can check the demo [here](https://jeroenvanberkum.nl/windsurf-stats/)
+If you'd like to click through the app before installing, you can check the demo [here](https://jeroenvanberkum.nl/windsurf-stats/) (This demo is outdated but still demoes the concept of the application).

 If you find a bug, please [create an issue](https://github.com/jeroentvb/windsurf-stats/issues)!
 If you have a feature request, you should also make an issue.